gatnalysing/zigbee-mqtt-python/random/conbee2pair.md

 ---

 This guide covers the entire process, from system update to device pairing, including setting up Systemd services for easy management of Zigbee2MQTT and Mosquitto MQTT Broker.
 Ensure that you replace placeholders like `YOUR_USERNAME`, `your_device_ieee_address`, and `your_friendly_name` with the appropriate values for your setup.
+Additionally, ensure your MQTT broker is secure and only accessible to authorized users.